 Boost overall health with routine vaccines, fresh air when possible, and no indoor smoke.

-Q: Is honey safe for babies?
+Is infant cough medicine safe for babies?

-Q: What about tulsi or ginger home remedies?
+What about tulsi or ginger home remedies?

-A: Great for older kids/adults, but skip for babies that are under 6-12 months.
+Great for older kids/adults, but skip for babies that are under 6-12 months.
 You need a doctor’s consultation first.

-Q: When is it RSV or flu, not just a cold?
+When is it RSV or flu, not just a cold?

-A: Similar symptoms, but in case of severe breathing issues or high fever.
+Similar symptoms, but in case of severe breathing issues or high fever.
 Get your baby checked promptly.

 Taking care of babies when they have a cold can be tough, but it’s temporary.
-Talk to your paediatrician. for all your concerns Skip the meds without a prescription, watch red flags closely, and focus on prevention to cut down the possibility of catching a cold.
+Talk to your paediatrician for all your concerns.
+Skip the meds without a prescription, watch red flags closely, and focus on prevention to cut down the possibility of catching a cold.

 You’re doing a good job keeping your little one safe and healthy in this bustling world.
 Most colds pass smoothly with the right care and consideration.
 Breathe easy, and reach out to your pediatrician anytime.
-Here’s to healthier, happier sniffle-free days!
+Here’s to healthier, happier, sniffle-free days!